geudde/attic-chest/pages/13.reference/01.porden/docs.md

 book v.
 STROM BOLL 235

 " Well pleased I yield, uor deem caprice or pride,
-" Sweet maid ! to thee so long the gift denied;
+" Sweet maid! to thee so long the gift denied;
 " O'er my rash vow propitious fates prevail,
 " I pause no more, Alonzo, thine the Veil!
 " Restore it to those lovely locks, and may